martindale/kad/CONTRIBUTING.md

 -------------

-At the time of writing, Kad has almost complete code coverage (>95%) through the it's thourough test suite.
+At the time of writing, Kad has almost complete code coverage (>95%) through it's test suite.
 It is important to never decrease coverage, so be sure to include tests for any new code.

 You can run the coverage report with: